Hi. I’m R. Adam Davidson. Thank you for coming to this place. Join me for a moment:

 Before that, we lived near Toledo, OH, where I served as Worship Pastor at CrossRoads Community Church in Ottawa Lake, MI.

-Before that, Emily and I were students at Spring Arbor University.
+Before that, I was a student at Spring Arbor University.

-At my core is a strong desire to be like Jesus.
-My wife and children need me to be the best husband and dad I can be.
+At my core, I desire to be like Jesus.
+I’m not always very good at it, but it’s my aim nonetheless.
+My children need me to be the best husband and dad I can be.
 Jesus makes this possible through His life, death, and resurrection.
-He died, He was buried, He came back to life, He ascended, * He will return.
+He died, He was buried, He came back to life, He ascended, He is renewing the world, (*) He will return.
 This point in human history (*) is where we’re currently living.
 How to be saved?
 How to be made new?
 How to spend eternity with God?
 Jesus is the way.
 That’s who I’m following.